The WyLab

 Undergraduate Research assistants

-Anna Cloonan | Undergraduate Research Assistant
+Jacqueline Bass | Undergraduate Research Assistant

-Anna is a junior majoring in Psychology and Music, and minoring in Moral Psychology.
+Anna is a senior majoring in Psychology and Music, and minoring in Moral Psychology.
 She is interested in understanding severe psychological disorders and how they manifest across different social and moral contexts.
 Outside of research, she plays the flute in the CU Wind Symphony where she also serves as treasurer, mentors adopted kids in the local Ithaca area, and is a member of Psi Chi, the International Honor Society in Psychology.

 Darien Schultz | Undergraduate Research Assistant

-Darien is a junior majoring in Human Development and minoring in Education and Public Policy.
+Darien is a senior majoring in Human Development and minoring in Education and Public Policy.
 She is interested in exploring the different factors that influence morality.
 Outside of research, she serves as an EARS peer mentor, volunteers with Big Red Buddies, and is an executive board member of her sorority.

-Amelia Stein | Undergraduate Research Assistant
+Clarice Xu | Undergraduate Research Assistant

-Tianyi Xiong | Undergraduate Research Assistant
+Vivian Xu | Undergraduate Research Assistant

 Luci “Little Red” Wylie | Lab Pup